bluefinhomeserver/Stiimsu-rewrites/README.md

 container).
-- When you press play, a tiny **stub APK** impersonating the Android emulator catches the launch, and sends the game's path to a small **daemon** on the SteamOS side, which translates the path and starts your native emulator.
+- When you press play, a tiny **stub APK** impersonating the Android emulator catches the launch, and sends the game's path to a small **daemon** on the Linux side, which translates the path and starts your native emulator.
 - A control-panel web app, **Stiimsu Helper**, manages all of it.